lfilipiuk/dotidot-graph/README.md

 It returns `nodes, edges, setNodes, setEdges, isLoading, error`.

 ### JSON Conversion
-The JSON data fetched contains multiple collections, and the code is prepared to work with them by specifying collections in the `entityConfig`.
+The JSON data fetched contains multiple collections, and the code is prepared to work with them by specifying collections in the `entitiesToCreate`.
 The `processCollections` function iterates through these collections and processes each entity within them using `processEntities`.
 This function, in turn, recursively processes each entity using `processEntity`, generating a unique identifier for each entity and creating nodes and edges accordingly based on their type and relationships.

 #### processCollections
-It uses `entityConfig`, where we can specify shape of our data.
+It uses `entitiesToCreate`, where we can specify shape of our data.
 If a new collection is needed, we can add it here.
 If, in addition to `bidRules, baseAdtexts, keywordSettings, adwordsSeting` we need to add `bingSetting`, we can just add it here.

 ```
-export const entityConfig = {
+export const entitiesToCreate = {
     entitySpecificProperties: {
         CampaignSetting: [
             EntitySpecificProperty.BidRules,